How to add Watermarking

 You can optionally revoke access

 If your stream is shared with unauthorized users, and a "duplicate" WMT is used to access your content, you can flag it and deny access to any request that includes that WMT.
-There's a specific workflow required for this, and it's discussed in Watermarking piracy detection with Access Revocation.
+There's a specific workflow required for this, and it's discussed in Watermarking with Access Revocation.